 Accounting software development

-In the information technology world, accountants are needed to support a software company's team of managers and developers.
+In the accounting technology world, professionals are needed to support a software company's team of managers and developers.
 In addition to assuming billing and time tracking responsibilities, they may also address such activities as license audits.
 They can step outside the accounting role in companies that focus on producing accounting and finance software to assist in user experience design.

 College or university professor